 We won't pay for support services in relation to a Waiver of Premium claim.

-Any payments made under the Claims Support Fund won't be deducted from the benefits payable.
+This is an additional payment.
+This means that any payments made won't affect other benefits we pay for any subsequent claim.

 Who we'll pay the benefit to